WordPress/gutenberg/docs/readme.md

 "Gutenberg" is the codename for the new WordPress editor, also known as the block editor.
 The Gutenberg project is transforming the way content is created on WordPress.

+**Gutenberg** is a codename for a whole new paradigm in WordPress site building and publishing, that aims to revolutionize the entire publishing experience as much as Gutenberg did the printed word.
+The project is right now in the first phase of a four-phase process that will touch every piece of WordPress -- Editing, Customization, Collaboration, and Multilingual -- and is focused on a new editing experience, the block editor (which is the topic of the current documentation).

 ![Quick view of the block editor](https://make.wordpress.org/core/files/2021/01/quick-view-of-the-block-editor.png)

 **Legend :**